Bread Or Batons? - Bristol Radical Pamphleteer #19

 This pamphlet is divided into four sections.
 The first and second look respectively at the state of political economy from a national and Bristolian perspective in the 1930s.
 The third section considers what happened on the streets of Bristol principally in 1932.
 We look in detail at the demonstrations, the reaction of the police and protestors and the organisation of the principal players including crucially the National Unemployed Workers Movement (NUWM), the main organisation opposing unemployment and the ‘cuts’.
 The last section consists of an analysis of the reaction of the state to the protests of the unemployed, the changing police tactics they employed to ‘deal with them’ and the gains made by the NUWM.
 The text is heavily footnoted, primarily to aid those who would like to research the events further but also to scotch attempts by establishment historians to denigrate ‘our history’ as supposedly ‘unprofessional’.
 As they are mostly references to sources they can be ignored by the reader who demands a ‘racier’ narrative.

-FREE UK delivery on all orders over £60, or FREE Click & Collect from our Stokes Croft shop.
+Standard UK delivery is £5.95.
+We offer FREE Click & Collect from our Stokes Croft shop.

 Our goal is to ensure complete customer satisfaction.
 We are happy to replace your item if faulty or damaged.
 For more information please see our returns page.